 c.
 Campaign materials for a referendum must be solely in reference to the referendum.

 d.
-Referendum proponents and opponents are not permitted to endorse groups or individual candidates. if elections are being held concurrently.
+Referendum proponents and opponents are not permitted to endorse candidates or cooperatives. if elections are being held concurrently.

 e.
 In the case that the proponent or opponent is also a candidate running for election to the Board of Directors, they may endorse groups or candidates, but only in their role as a candidate.

-6.4 Board-endorsed Referenda and Separately Incorporated Fee-Levied Groups
+6.4 Board-endorsed Referenda and

 If the Board of Directors votes to support a side, UVSS resources will be made available to the proponent or opponent who aligns with the endorsement of the Board of Directors.
 The Board of Directors must inform the CEO once support for a proponent or opponent has been established.